olliegardner/seminar-roulette/README.md

 ## Acknowledgements

-The code found in the [shibboleth folder](seminar-roulette/shibboleth/) is reponsiuble for connecting the University's single sign-on to Seminar Roulette.
+The code found in the [shibboleth folder](seminar-roulette/shibboleth/) is reponsiuble for integrating the University's single sign-on to Seminar Roulette.
 Full credit for the code contained in this folder goes to the authors of [django-shibboleth-remoteuser](https://github.com/Brown-University-Library/django-shibboleth-remoteuser).
 This project has been licensed under the MIT License.

 The recommender system code found within [recommender.py](seminar-roulette/recommender.py) was partially implemented using a tutorial.
 Partial credit for this code goes to Nick Becker for his [Matrix Factorisation for Movie Recommendations in Python](https://beckernick.github.io/matrix-factorization-recommender/) tutorial.